Tropical Storm Nicholas threatens Gulf Coast with heavy rain

-MIAMI (AP) — Tropical Storm Nicholas headed toward the Texas coast Sunday night, threatening to bring heavy rain and floods to coastal areas of Texas, Mexico and storm-battered Louisiana.
+HOUSTON (AP) — Tropical Storm Nicholas strengthened just off the Gulf Coast and could blow ashore in Texas as a hurricane Monday as it brings heavy rain and flooding to coastal areas from Mexico to storm-battered Louisiana.

+Forecasters at the National Hurricane Center in Miami said top sustained winds reached 60 mph (95 kph).
+It was traveling north at 12 mph (19 kph) on a forecast track to pass near the South Texas coast later Monday, then move onshore along the coast of south or central Texas by late Monday afternoon or evening.

+Several schools in the Houston and Galveston area were closed Monday because of the incoming storm.

-Nicholas over several days is expected to produce total rainfall of up to 10 inches (25 centimeters) in Texas and southwest Louisiana, with isolated maximum amounts of 20 inches (50 centimeters), across portions of coastal Texas beginning Sunday night through midweek.
+Rainfall totals of 8 to 16 inches (20 to 40 centimeters) were expected along the middle and upper Texas coast with isolated maximum amounts of 20 inches (50 centimeters) possible.
+Other parts of Texas and southwest Louisiana could see 5 to 10 inches (12.5 to 25 centimeters) of rain over the coming days.

-Texas Gov. Greg Abbott placed rescue teams and emergency medical groups on standby along the length of the Texas Gulf Coast.
+Texas Gov. Greg Abbott said the state has placed rescue teams and resources in the Houston area and along the Texas Gulf Coast.

-“We will continue to closely monitor this storm and take all necessary precautions to keep Texans safe,” Abbott said in a statement.
-“I encourage Texans to follow the guidance and warnings of their local officials and be mindful of potential heavy rain and flooding.”
+“This is a storm that could leave heavy rain, as well as wind and probably flooding, in various different regions along the Gulf Coast.
+We urge you to listen to local weather alerts, heed local warnings,” Abbott said in a video message.

+Nicholas is headed toward the same area of Texas that was hit hard by Hurricane Harvey in 2017.
+That storm made landfall in the middle Texas coast then stalled for four days, dropping more than 60 inches (152 cm) of rain in parts of southeast Texas.
+Harvey was blamed for at least 68 deaths.

 Louisiana Gov. John Bel Edwards on Sunday night declared a state of emergency ahead of the storm’s arrival in a state still recovering from Hurricane Ida and last year’s Hurricane Laura and historic flooding.